Jeff Tweedy: Early music

 In the early 1980s, Tweedy joined The Plebes, a rockabilly band, with brothers Wade and Dade Farrar which Tweedy joined in order to qualify for a battle of the bands competition.
 They won.
 Tweedy pushed The Plebes away from the rockabilly music that they had been playing, which caused Dade Farrar to leave the band.
-The band renamed themselves The Primatives in 1984, taking their name from a song by garage rock band The Groupies.
+The band renamed themselves The Primitives in 1984, taking their name from a song by garage rock band The Groupies.
 Wade Farrar sang lead vocals and played harmonica, Jay Farrar played guitar, Tweedy played bass guitar, and Mike Heidorn played drums.
 In late 1986, the band decided to change their name to Uncle Tupelo, because a more popular British band was also using the name "The Primitives".
-The Primatives went on hiatus in 1986 after Wade Farrar left the band to finish his engineering degree at Southern Illinois University.
+The Primitives went on hiatus in 1986 after Wade Farrar left the band to finish his engineering degree at Southern Illinois University.
 While waiting for Wade to return from campus, Farrar, Tweedy, and Heidorn formed Uncle Tupelo.